JoshuaMosier/project-blog/src/posts/coin-holder.md

 4. I hadn't seen anyone attempt something similar before
 5. I thought it would be a good use of 3D-printing

-Throwing all of these factors together, it seemed to me that the idea fell into the unique category of having practical utility, reasonably wide appeal, and initially didn't seem like it would be that complicated (a classic).
+Considering these factors, the idea fell into the unique category of having practical utility, reasonably wide appeal, and _initially_ didn't seem like it would be that complicated (a classic).

 ## The Design Process

 ### Precedence
 I didn't start out researching if this existed and instead assumed that because I hadn't seen it before it meant it simply never existed.
 It was only later on in the design process that I spent some time looking for similar examples.
 I was positive that humans had simply spent too much time carrying around change to not have already tried thinking of a better solution.
-I was mostly correct, and found a few different examples after some googling and checking a few different LLMs with deepsearch.
+I was mostly correct and found a few different examples after some googling and checking a few different LLMs with deepsearch.
 The closest overall was definitely <a href="https://www.changecard.com/" target="_blank" rel="noopener noreferrer">ChangeCard.com</a> but I found some examples from etsy for coin holders as well.

 <div class="flex flex-col items-center w-full">
     <img